namel3ss-Ai/namel3ss/docs/identity-and-persistence.md

 page "admin": requires identity.role is one of ["admin", "staff"]
 ```

-If the requirement fails, the runtime returns a clear guidance error.
+If the requirement fails, the engine returns a clear guidance error.

 ## Persistence targets